-This month we share the control schemes – be they the best, the worst, the most creative, the most under-utilized, or the most ridiculous – that stand out in our minds as the most memorable.
+This month we share the control schemes—be they the best, the worst, the most creative, the most under-utilized, or the most ridiculous—that stand out in our minds as the most memorable.

-Child of Light for the PC is the only game I have ever played to simultaneously control two separate characters with the mouse and keyboard.
+Child of Light for the PC is the only game I have ever played that has you simultaneously control two separate characters with the mouse and keyboard.
 While your active hero runs, jumps, and attacks with the swipe of a key, your mouse activates Igniculus, a helpful firefly who can blind enemies, heal you, and manipulate the battle timeline.
 Players quickly get the hang of controlling these independent entities in tandem, but the mouse can easily be passed off to a Player 2.
 This makes it an ideal introductory PC game for families with young children.

-Just pretend that “firefly” means “floating, glowing slime”
+Just pretend that “firefly” means “floating, glowing slime”.

 My most memorable game controller is probably the PS2 controller, for the sole purpose that until I tried to play Kingdom Hearts, I had exclusively played on Nintendo systems.
 So, this new-fangled controller with all the buttons in the wrong places kept throwing me off, because I would push the A button, but it was like, the X button or something?
 So it kept exiting me out of my game, or I would drop items that I meant to pick up, and other infuriating stuff like that.
 My first attempts at the PS2 controller were so bad the only thing I really remember is how badly I sucked.

-Smimming resolves to understand this confounded contraption
+Smimming resolves to understand this confounded contraption.

 I’ll never forget playing Wii Bowling.
 As kid, the whole motion control thing was SO COOL.
 It may be outdated now, but when I first played it, it was magical.